-Effective July 1, 2020, participant's contributions are at all times fully vested.
+Participant's contributions are at all times fully vested.
 Contributions transferred to the Plan pursuant to a rollover are also at all times fully vested.
 A participant is fully vested in his Employer's contributions upon the earliest of: (i) completion of 36 months of service, or (ii) in the event of any one of the following: (a) attainment of age 65 while an employee, (b) retirement, (c) disability while an employee, (d) death while an employee or while performing "qualified military service", or (e) termination of the Plan.